OWASP/samm/Current Releases/v2.0b/core/design/d-threat-assessment.md

 Evaluate the risk based on the set of questions and assign a risk level to each application.

-### Maturity Questions

-#### Q 1
-Are ...?

-*Answer Options*
-- No
-- Yes, some of the time
-- Yes, approx. half the time
-- Yes, most or all of the time

-#### Quality Indicators

-### Notes
-Elements required for risk:
-- set of questions to evaluate
-- risk levels to represent application risk
-- risk portfolio

 ## Maturity 2
 ### Benefit